MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Week_1.md

 Levent Busser
 ```

-Now we retrieve the date as follows:
+Now we retrieve the date of birth date as follows:
 ```javascript
 console.log(data[0].dob.date)
 1971-08-21T01:08:00.099Z